kasper/phoenix/docs/API.md

 ```

 - `on(String event, Function callback)` constructs a managed handler for an event and returns the identifier for the handler, for arguments see `new Event(...)`
+- `once(String event, Function callback)` constructs a managed handler for an event that is by default only triggered one time and then disabled, for more control you can explicitly return `false` from the callback function and the handler will not be disabled until you return something else, for arguments see `new Event(...)`
 - `off(int identifier)` disables the managed handler for an event with the given identifier
 - `name` read-only property for the event name
 - `new Event(String event, Function callback)` constructs and binds an event to a callback function and returns the handler, you must keep a reference to the handler in order for your callback to get called, you can have multiple handlers for a single event, the callback function receives its handler as the last argument, for any additional arguments see [events](#2-events)